The T-Mobile 5G Home Internet plan

 Here’s what a T-Mobile rep told us: “The gateway may be used on battery power during setup to help you find a location with the best signal strength, but it is not designed to support a Wi-Fi or Ethernet connection on battery power only.”

 It is still much easier to move around than a traditional modem/router combo.
 If you’re going to be working in another room of the house, for example, you can simply unplug the power adapter and take it wherever you need.

-T-Mobile Home Internet takeaway
+T-Mobile 5G internet takeaway

-T-Mobile 5G Home Internet FAQs
+T-Mobile Internet FAQs

 No, you won’t be able to bundle TV and internet service with T-Mobile, but it is currently partnering with YouTube TV to get you $10 off the live TV streaming service each month for as long as you’re a T-Mobile subscriber.
 You’ll get more than 85 channels with YouTube TV, including almost all of the popular news, sports and entertainment networks.
 But if you’d rather keep TV and internet all under one bill, you might be better off with a more traditional provider.

 In April 2021, T-Mobile launched its 5G Home Internet service to 634 metro areas around the U.S., providing coverage to over 30 million homes — immediately making it one of the largest internet service providers by service area in the country.
-T-Mobile also says 10 million of these homes are in rural areas, which often don’t have access to the high speeds that 5G promises.

 Where most home internet connections in the U.S. utilize wired infrastructure, T-Mobile’s is what’s called fixed wireless.
 These connections are usually much slower than fiber and cable internet, and you often have to deal with stingy data caps.
 But with its investment in the latest 5G technology, T-Mobile home internet speed is about what you’d get through traditional broadband providers.